CaowardlyLion/pennlabs-challenge/README.md

 To begin, two models are made, one titled User and one titled Club.

 Club contains a field for the code, name, description, and tags, as well as a column called "favorites" that keeps track of the number of times the club has been favorited.
+It also has a field for file locations.
 User has columns for a PennID, username, name, graduation year, major, email, and favorites, as well as a salt and hash column used later for authentication.
 Both classes have to_dict() methods that are called upon in the application's various GET routes.
 Note: Both club tags and user favorites are stored as json dumped text.
 This makes direct reads easier to decipher without outside code, and makes reading the tags/favorites back into lists in code much easier.